-Students are expected to follow the program of studies outlined in the Student Handbook: nursing.vanderbilt.edu/current/handbook.pdf A student may request from full time to part time status or change their specialty following the processes found in the VUSN Student Handbook.
+Students are expected to follow the program of studies outlined in the VUSN Student Handbook.
+A student may request from full time to part time status or change their specialty following the processes found in the VUSN Student Handbook.

-When an absence from the school for one or more semesters is anticipated, the student must submit a Request for Leave of Absence form (nursing.vanderbilt.edu/current/leave.pdf) rand must follow the process outlined in the VUSN Student Handbook nursing.vanderbilt.edu/current/handbook.pdf
+When an absence from the school for one or more semesters is anticipated, the student must submit a Request for Leave of Absence form and must follow the process outlined in the VUSN Student Handbook.